Tony Ashton: Career

 In August 1976, when Deep Purple broke up, Jon Lord and Ian Paice combined with Tony Ashton.
 The result was the formation of Paice Ashton Lord, a band rooted in funk, jazz and rock.
 The line-up was completed by future Whitesnake guitarist Bernie Marsden and bassist Paul Martinez.
 They recorded Malice in Wonderland in Munich and a nationwide tour of the UK was set in motion.
 The tour was cancelled while still in progress because of large financial losses.
 The band broke up leaving Ashton without a recording contract and poor prospects.

-During Wings'performance of "Lucille" (Little Richard/Albert Collins), on December 29, 1979, Tony hit the wrong chord, causing a backward glance by Paul McCartney.

-During the eighties Ashton co-hosted a TV show with Rick Wakeman called GasTank.
+During the Eighties Ashton co-hosted a TV show with Rick Wakeman called GasTank.
 The show was aired every two weeks and, on each episode, there were guests ranging from Phil Lynott of Thin Lizzy to Ian Paice who sat in with the show's in-house band led by Ashton and Wakeman (others were Tony Fernandez and Chas Cronk).
 In between performances, the guests were interviewed by Wakeman.
 In 1984, Ashton was given a budget to record an album for EMI in Switzerland.
 The result was the album Live in the Studio, recorded in less than three days.
 After that, Ashton went through some hard times due to ill health and lack of work.
 Although he continued to perform sporadically, he did not release anything until 1988 with a single called "Saturday Night and Sunday Morning".
 In 1986, he married Sandra Naidoo and adopted her daughter Indira.